klosteraner/Euler-Angles-Visual/README.md

 Currently Yaw-Pitch-Roll and OPK (Pix4D) can be visualized.

+## Installation

+The app (and dependencies) can be installed from the root directory via

+`pip install .`

+and subsequently run via

+`euler_angle_visualization`

+After installing the required dependencies it can also be run via

+`python euler_angle_visualization/euler_angle_visualization.py`

 ## What for ?

 I am often confronted with rotations via numbers, euler angle parametrizations.